-\M 065 - Prealgebra.
+M 065 - Prealgebra.
 This is a refresher course in math concepts and operations and includes whole numbers, fractions, decimals, precents, aspects of geometry, and an introduction to signed numbers.
 This class is designed for students who have basic arithmetic skills but need further preparation to proceed to M 090 Introductory Algebra.

-\M 090 - Introductory Algebra.
+M 090 - Introductory Algebra.
 This course is designed for students who already have a solid understanding of basic arithmetic, fractions, and decimals.
 Topics covered include real numbers and their properties, linear equations and inequalities with applications, systems of equations and inequalities with applications, graphing linear equations and inequalities, exponents, and operations with polynomials.
-Students who enter this class with lower than a grade of "B-"in the Pre-requisite course will be required to enroll in NC 019 Supplemental Support for M 090, a regularly scheduled two hours per week of supplemental instruction and academic support where attendance and participation will be part of the student's grade in M 090.
-Pre-requisite: M 065 or appropriate placement.
+Students who enter this class with lower than a grade of "B-" in the Pre-requisite course will be required to enroll in NC 019 Supplemental Support for M 090, a regularly scheduled two hours per week of supplemental instruction and academic support where attendance and participation will be part of the student's grade in M 090.

-\M 095 - Intermediate Algebra.
+M 095 - Intermediate Algebra.
 This course covers factoring, rational expressions and their operations with applications, equations and inequalities containing absolute values, synthetic division, graphing, rational exponents, and radical expressions and their operations with applications.
 Students who enter this class with lower than a grade of "B-" in the pre-requisite course will be required to enroll in NC 021 Supplemental Instruction/Academic Support for Mathematics, a regularly scheduled two hours per week of supplemental instruction and academic support where attendance and participation will be part of the student's grade in M 095.
-Pre-requisite: M 090 or appropriate placement.

-\M 105 - Contemporary Mathematics.
+M 105 - Contemporary Mathematics.
 This course will cover ideas in mathematics and their applications to other disciplines.
 Topics covered include ideas from set theory, logic, elementary statistics and probability, combinations, and permutations.
 This class is intended for students not expecting to enroll in additional math classes.
 Students who enter this class with lower than a grade of "B-" in the pre-requisite course will be required to enroll in NC 005 Supplemental Instruction M 105, a regularly scheduled two hours per week of supplemental instruction and academic support where attendance and participation will be part of the student's grade in M 105.
-Pre-requisite: M 090 or appropriate placement.
-Mathematics.
+Mathematics

-M 105S - Contemporary Mathematics
+M 105S - Contemporary Mathematics Studio.

-Studio.
 M 105 Contemporary Mathematics paired with a studio (lab) component.
 The studio is an intensive study of a variety of concepts and strategies designed to extend the M 105 curriculum.
 M 105S fulfills the graduation requirement for M 105.

-Prerequisite: M 105S placement.
-Mathematics.
+Mathematics